Have you ever found yourself staring at a commit history that looks like this?

 echo "More content" >> file.txt

-git commit -am "Add more content
+git commit -am "Add more contentgit checkout -b feature

-3. Create and switch to a feature branch:git checkout -b feature4.
-Make some commits on the feature branch:echo "Feature content" >> file.txt
+4. Make some commits on the feature branch:echo "Feature content" >> file.txt

 git commit -am "Add feature content"